Rebecca Hawkins Hagerty: Career and Civil War era

 The abolition of slavery in the United States depleted Rebecca's fortune and subsequent business ventures proved futile in replenishing her slavery-based wealth.
 During the war, Rebecca initially tried to negate her financial losses by selling beef and pork to the Jefferson, Texas Confederate Commissary.
 Partnering with her son-in-law, Samuel H. McFarland, this business venture failed.
 After the Emancipation Proclamation, Rebecca partnered with a local Jefferson, Texas merchant, Thomas B. Goyne, offering mortgage-backed lines of credit.
-This venture likewise eventually failed.
-During the Reconstruction era, Rebecca failed to shift to railway transit of her cotton crops and cattle hides, when the U.S. Army Corps of Engineers cleared the Great Red River Raft, decreasing navigable waters around the vicinity of Jefferson and Marshall, Texas.
+Similarly, this venture was unsuccessful.
+During the Reconstruction era, Rebecca was unable to shift to railway transit of her cotton crops and cattle hides, when the U.S. Army Corps of Engineers cleared the Great Red River Raft, decreasing navigable waters around the vicinity of Jefferson and Marshall, Texas.
 Both the clearing of the river raft and the development of the railroad eventually impacted the population and property assessment, in the area.

 Death and legacy

-Rebecca arranged to build a log cabin in Oklahoma in 1866 to prepare for her return to Oklahoma.
-Returning to Oklahoma two decades later, Rebecca died circa 1888 while visiting her brother, Daniel Newnan McIntosh; some sources cite her dying earlier, in 1886 or 1887.
+Rebecca arranged a log cabin to be built in Oklahoma in 1866 to prepare for her return.
+Upon settlement in Oklahoma two decades later, Rebecca died circa 1888 while visiting her brother, Daniel Newnan McIntosh; some historical accounts claim she died earlier, in 1886 or 1887.

 Rebecca reportedly outlived eleven of her thirteen siblings.
 She was also reportedly predeceased by all of her brothers-in-law and sons-in-law except one and six of her own eight children.